jripke74/fs-rock-paper-scissors-game/README.md

 If the player chooses "Rock" and the computer chooses "Scissors" If the player chooses "Scissors" and the computer chooses "Paper" If the player chooses "Paper" and the computer chooses "Rock"

+Step 5
+The next step is to create the variables responsible for keeping track of the player and computer scores.

+Create a variable called playerScore and initialize it with the value 0.

+Then, create a variable called computerScore and initialize it with the value 0.

+You will need to use let to declare these variables because their values will change throughout the game.

+Step 6
+Now it's time to get the results of the round.
+Complete the getRoundResults function.

+If the player wins the round, update the playerScore by 1 and return the message "Player wins! [player's choice] beats [computer's choice]".

+If the computer and player choose the same option, return the message "It's a tie!
+Both chose [player's choice]".

+If the computer wins the round, update the computerScore by 1 and return the message "Computer wins! [computer's choice] beats [player's choice]".

+[computer's choice] should be replaced with computerResult while [player's choice] should be replaced with the userOption.

+Step 7
+The next portion of the workshop is to create the functionality that will show the results.

+Start by creating a variable called playerScoreSpanElement and assign it the value of the element with the id player-score.

+Then create a variable called computerScoreSpanElement and assign it the value of the element with the id computer-score.

+Finally, create a variable called roundResultsMsg and assign it the value of the element with the id results-msg.

+Step 8
+Now it is time to update the scores and the round results message.

+Create a showResults function with a parameter called userOption.

+Inside your showResults function, the roundResultsMsg should be updated with the result of the round.

+Then, the playerScoreSpanElement and computerScoreSpanElement should also be updated to show the updated scores of the player and computer.

+Remember, that the order matters here.
+You will need to first update the roundResultsMsg, then the playerScoreSpanElement, and finally the computerScoreSpanElement because the roundResultsMsg will be used to determine the scores.